iron512/AdventOfCode2020/DayTwo_Java/README.md

 # SECOND DAY
-Today i opted for Java.
+Today I opted for Java.
 I am not a master, but i feel pretty confident using most of the data structure provided.
 Altough there could be better possibilities, is one of my favourites **high level** programming languages.